Satyendra04-tech/Basic-SQL-Functions/README.md

      * Syntax = SELECT COUNT (**column_name**) from **table_name** ;

             If we use SELECT COUNT (*) from **table_name** then also we will get same results because number of number of rows will be same for all columns.

+## That's it for the basic SQL functions, see you in the next chapter !!